zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/introduction.md

 5. Copy the Kendo UI CSS files and folders from the **\styles** folder of the installation to the **Content** folder of your application.
 If you want to use only one theme copy **kendo.common.min.css**, the theme file (e.g. **kendo.default.min.css**), the theme folder (e.g. **Default**) and the **textures** folder.

-6. Create bundles for the CSS and JavaScript files of Kendo UI:
+6. Create bundles for the CSS and JavaScript files of Kendo UI by defining them in a static method of a class, e.g. in **~/BundlesConfig.cs**:
     * If the Kendo UI JavaScript files are in **~/Scripts** and the CSS files are in **~/Content** :

             public static void RegisterBundles(BundleCollection bundles)